Live Oak Bank is a digitally focused bank that focuses on serving small businesses and their owners across the country.

 Live Oak Bank Products

-Live Oak Bank offers three different products for business customers:
+Live Oak Bank offers two different banking products for business customers:

 One of Live Oak Bank’s most notable products is its high-yield savings account.